 If you’re eligible for the Federal Work Study (FWS) program, you must have completed all paperwork and be on the UMass Boston FWS payroll by this time.

-Early Action application deadline for fall semester first-year students
+Early Action Admission application deadline for fall semester first-year students

-Spring semester FAFSA filing deadline for new and transfer students
+Spring semester FAFSA priority application date for new and transfer students

 Early Action acceptance packets and financial aid award letters are sent out